 We want to use the results of these much more actively for concrete planning and building, and as a basis for new projects.

 Two examples are Green Solar Cities, a CONCERTO project with great results, and AFTER - about commissioning.
-You can download magazines informing you about the projects on our website.
+You can download magazines informfor RESIDENTIAL BUILDINGS Juit addition The Snerificat ing you about the projects on our website.